syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 ### Custom adaptor

 The [SfDataManager](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) has custom adaptor support which allows you to perform manual operations on the data.
-This can be utilized for implementing custom data binding and editing operations in the DropDownList component.
+This can be utilized for implementing customize data binding and editing operations in the DropDownList component.

 For implementing custom data binding in the DropDownList, the `DataAdaptor` class is used.
 This abstract class acts as a base class for the custom adaptor.